‘Carpe Diem’ secures success for community-building mechatronics student

 “I think of Maker Cube as a place where people can collaborate on projects and seek and share knowledge,” says Belvedere, who initially funded the space using his own money.

-For a small membership fee, people can get creative with the wide range of tools on offer, including woodworking and electronics equipment, a sewing machine and even 3D printers.
+For a small membership fee, people can get creative with the wide range of tools on offer, including woodworking and electronics equipment, a sewing machine, and 3D printers.

 Belvedere and a team of five Maker Cube members also hold science, technology, engineering, art and math (STEAM) workshops at Surrey-based schools, youth clubs and libraries.
 In the past year alone, these workshops have reached more than 1,000 local children.